 Victor Hugo once wrote: “To learn to read is to light a fire; every syllable that is spelled out is a spark.”
-As members of NEHS, you don’t need to be reminded of how literacy can open doors, create opportunities, and inspire communities to be great.
-That is why the Advisory Council invites you to participate in this year’s philanthropy project with Dolly Parton’s Imagination Library.
+As members of the NEHS, you don’t need to be reminded how literacy can open doors, create opportunities, and inspire communities to be great.

-What is the Imagination Library’s Impact on Childhood Literacy?
+What is Dolly Parton's Imagination Library Impact on Childhood Literacy?

 Dolly Parton began the Imagination Library in 1995 to encourage early childhood literacy in her home county in East Tennessee.
-The goal was to provide high-quality, age-appropriate books to all children, regardless of their family’s financial situation, from infancy to kindergarten.
-Since then, the Imagination Library has mailed over 120 million books to children in the United States, Canada, the United Kingdom, and Australia!
+The goal was to provide high-quality, age-appropriate books to all children, regardless of their family’s financial situation, from birth to 5th birthday.
+Since then, the Imagination Library has mailed over 149 million books to children in the United States, Canada, the United Kingdom, Ireland, and Australia!

 Other important statistics you should know about the Imagination Library: